paull10au/qsyd_InvocableEmailActions/README.md

 Special thanks to:

-- Q Branch Sydney for your continues support
+- Q Branch Sydney for your continued support.
-- All the Solution Engineers that have requested and validated these actions.
+- The myriad of Solution Engineers that have requested for, and validated these actions.

 ## License